Goldman Environmental Foundation

 Goldman Environmental Foundation offers an excellent benefits package and a competitive salary that is commensurate with experience.
 This position will be located in San Francisco, California.

 CEA Recruiting is assisting Goldman Environmental Foundation with this search.
-To be considered for this position, click "Apply to this Job" to submit a resume, cover letter, and salary requirements through CEA’s job portal.
+To be considered for this position, interested candidates must click "Apply to this job" to submit a resume, cover letter, and salary requirements through CEA’s job portal.
 Please direct all applications and inquiries to CEA Recruiting.
 This position will remain open until filled.

-Goldman Environmental Foundation is an equal opportunity employer.
+The Goldman Environmental Foundation is equal opportunity employer.

 CEA Recruiting works with leading environmental nonprofits, foundations, and businesses to recruit top talent and design effective organizational staffing strategies.
 For more information, visit www.cearecruiting.com.